cronnevik/nor2qml/README.md

 A configuration file (.env) exists in the main project folder for configuring credentials and ports for the MySQl database and tomcat server.
 The application name can also be altered, whose name will be the end path of your hosting domain.
 In addition, a path to REA folder (or alternative folder where catalogs are located) needs to be specified within the .env file.
+A catalogs options exists to select one or multiple catalogs to be accessible through the web-service.
+It is important to keep the quotes and separate each catalog with a space.

 ```
 DB_NAME=dbname